solariumphp/solarium/docs/plugins.md

 // create a basic query to execute
 $query = $client->createSelect();

-// execute query (you should be able to see the extra params in the solr log file)
+// execute query (you should be able to see the extra params in the Solr log file)
 $resultset = $client->select($query);

-// display the total number of documents found by solr echo 'NumFound: '.$resultset->getNumFound() . '<br/>';
+// display the total number of documents found by Solr echo 'NumFound: '.$resultset->getNumFound() . '<br/>';

 // execute the same query again (this time the 'id' param should no longer show up in the logs)
 $resultset = $client->select($query);

-// display the total number of documents found by solr echo 'NumFound: '.$resultset->getNumFound();
+// display the total number of documents found by Solr echo 'NumFound: '.$resultset->getNumFound();

 htmlFooter();